paolodesiati/paolodesiati.github.io/content/project/anisotropy/index.md

 ### All-Sky Cosmic-Ray Anisotropy Update at Multiple Energies

-[Results on the combined analysis](https://pos.sissa.it/501/244/) of cosmic-ray anisotropy with the HAWC and IceCube observatories and the demonstration of rigidity scaling, presented at the [ICRC 2025 Conference](https://indico.cern.ch/event/1258933/) in Geneva.
+[Results on the combined analysis](https://pos.sissa.it/501/244/) of cosmic-ray anisotropy with the HAWC observatory and with HAWC and IceCube observatories and the demonstration of rigidity scaling, presented at the [ICRC 2025 Conference](https://indico.cern.ch/event/1258933/) in Geneva.
 NSF award #2310092.